 - Straps and bungees may “flop” as you run

-Equipped with a 2-liter bladder, this pack provides ample hydration for your longest runs.
+Equipped with a 2-liter bladder, this pack provides plenty of hydration for your longest runs.
 It also features additional 2-liters of storage for other necessities you might need along the way.
 There are also 2 convenient shoulder pockets to hold snacks or energy bars.

 The mesh material is rugged but also breathable resulting in improved comfort for the wearer.
 The two front straps have multiple adjustment points to aid in finding the right fit for comfort and reduced bounce.